Vista has extensive engineering design experience with grassroots conventional heavy oil facilities. Our capabilities include the development of:

-Vista has extensive engineering design experience for conventional oil facilities.
-Our engineering capabilities include the development of oil batteries, tank farms, satellite, and gathering systems, as well as utilities and offsites.
+Vista has extensive engineering design experience for conventional heavy oil facilities.
+Our engineering capabilities include the development of oil batteries, tank farms, satellites, and gathering systems, as well as utilities and offsites.
 We have also provided detailed engineering studies on conventional oil extraction and handling processes and optimization.

 Oil batteries are groups of tanks interconnected to receive oil from wells.
 They remove water from the oil and treat the oil to decrease viscosity before it’s pumped into pipelines.
 Vista has extensive technical expertise in developing conventional oil batteries and satellites, with a particular focus on upgrading and debottlenecking projects.

 Oil and gas facilities can generate large volumes of produced water containing organic and chemical compounds.
 This makes produced water treatment and management integral to the operation of conventional and heavy oil facilities.
 Deoiling and desanding equipment is used to remove oil and solids, which purifies and improves produced water quality, making it suitable for re-use in the facility.

 Crucial aspects of oil processing, tankage systems are key to sustaining the long-term profitability of conventional oil facilities.
 While some tanks are used to store oil generated by a well, other tanks serve waste management functions.